The Forest Bioproducts Division of the

 Formerly known as the Forest Products Division, our name was changed in April 2008 with AIChE approval to better emphasize our historical activities around bioproducts.
 For years, the Division has been sponsoring programming on bioproducts, biomass, biofuels, etc. After all, the forest products industries, especially the pulp and paper industries, have long relied on recovered energy from biomass and have been at the forefront of extracting value from lignocellulosic materials.
 For example, much of the technical know-how in conversion of cellulose to ethanol has come from engineers and scientists in forest products, such as the Forest Products Laboratory in Madison, which began work on obtaining ethanol from cellulose roughly one century ago.
 Now we have adjusted our name to better reflect who we've been for a long time.

-The AIChE Annual Meeting, with over 4,000 attendees from all over the world expected to attend, will be held November 3-8 at the Hilton San Francisco Union Square, San Francisco, CA. The theme is "Global Challenges for Engineering a Sustainable Future."
-If you want to know the future of chemical engineering, attend this conference.
-If you want to know the future of forest products engineering, attend our programming at this conference.
-The Forest Bioproducts Division in cooperation with several AIChE groups is sponsoring technical programming that covers the gamut of the broad supply chain related to forest bioproducts.
-Here are the sessions we are sponsoring in 2013:
+The AIChE Annual Meeting, with over 4,000 attendees from all over the world expected to attend, was held November 3-8 at the Hilton San Francisco Union Square, San Francisco, CA. The theme was "Global Challenges for Engineering a Sustainable Future."
+Here are the sessions we sponsored in 2013:

 The 2012 Annual Meeting was held October 28 - November 2 in Pittsburgh.
 It may have been the biggest and best AIChE Annual Meeting ever, with hundreds of sessions and over 4,000 participants from all over the world.
 The Forest Products Division offered strong array of technical sessions covering the most important parts of the supply chain for forest bioproducts and key areas of recent progress.